Welcome to our gallery featuring a large collection of gorgeous foyer design ideas.

 The staircase is so important to home design, we dedicated an entire post to it.
 Needless to say, the staircase, if there is one, is usually a focal point of the foyer.
 In my view, it’s important to give your staircase serious design consideration.
 It really can enhance your home’s interior design.
 We deem the staircase so important that we have a dedicated gallery and article for staircases here.

 The most common flooring materials for foyers are:

 My favorite, like many other people, is hardwood.
-In fact, hardwood is ideal for an entry way because you don’t need the muting/warming benefits of carpet.
+In fact, hardwood is ideal for an entryway because you don’t need the muting/warming benefits of carpet.
 Tile can be great in humid climates though.

 If possible avoid laminate.
 It’s simply not as nice as hardwood or even quality tile for that matter.
 Vinyl is durable and less expensive but won’t offer the “wow” factor you might want in your home’s main entrance.

 Wall decor in foyers can follow the rules of the living room.
 It can be simply white or be more elaborate.
-Obviously one wall will contian the front door, which is also an important choice for your home – both on the inside and outside.
+Obviously one wall will contain the front door, which is also an important choice for your home – both on the inside and outside.

 Wall options include: